LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

     y[i] = np.sin(z[i])
 ```

-Because they act element-wise on arrays, these functions are called *vectorized functions*.
+Because they act element-wise on arrays, these functions are called *vectorised functions*.

 In NumPy-speak, they are also called *ufuncs*, which stands for “universal functions”.

-As we saw above, the usual arithmetic operations (`+`, `*`, etc.) also
-work element-wise, and combining these with the ufuncs gives a very large set of fast element-wise functions.
+As we saw above, the usual arithmetic operations (`+`, `*`, etc.) also work element-wise, and combining these with the ufuncs gives a very large set of fast element-wise functions.

 ```{code-cell} ipython3
 :hide-output: false